Speak to our legal team

 Find out how to contact our legal team and what to expect

-Below we provide an update on the easing of COVID-19 lockdown restrictions in relation to places of worship.
+Below we provide guidance on COVID-19 restrictions in relation to places of worship.
 We will be updating this page as and when new guidance becomes available.

 The Health and Safety at Work Act 1974 provides protections for individuals raising or acting on health and safety concerns.
 The ISM will seek to enforce these provisions on behalf of members.